 Burglary, Robbery, Grand Theft

-Any charges with prior arrest or while on probation will most likely be filed as Felony charge.
+Charges with prior arrest or while on probation, will definitely work against you and will most likely be filed as Felony charge.

 Is the taking of property valued at $400 or less without the owner's consent.
 It is a misdemeanor.

 Applies to property valued at more than $400 and can be charged as a felony

 On Oct.
 2018 I had the Victoria's Secret merchandise case dismissed, it was repeat theft of their merchandise from the delivery truck.